AdamMeyers/The_Termolator/README.md

 found that preprocessing takes about 120 megabytes per hour on our current PCs (2.53 ghz Xenon) or 3 hours for 360 megabytes (5000 patents).
-Assuming that the foreground and background corpora are approximately the same size, we estimate that foreground corpora it will take about 6 hours to do preprocessing on both.
+Assuming that the foreground and background corpora are approximately the same size, we estimate that foreground corpora will take about 6 hours to do preprocessing on both.
 The distributional processing will take about 11 hours for files of this size.
+Note that the distributional processing will be shorter (we have not measured this yet) if you are running on a previously processed background corpus and use the associated cache (.pkl) file.

 Thirdly, as we have already demonstrated, use of the Relevance score as determined by Arguments 6 and 7 effect total processing time.
 Each